yannick-wk/Portfolio-S3/README.md

 For an overview of all learning outcomes for this semester, click [here](Documents/learning-outcomes.md).

 ## Individual project
-My project is a Medicine Reminder application where the user can set reminders for their medicine intake.
+My project called Happilly, it's a Medicine Reminder application where the user can set reminders for their medicine intake.
 The project with all the repos and other files can be found in [the Front-end Github](https://github.com/yannick-wk/Happilly-Frontend) and [on the Back-end GitHub](https://github.com/yannick-wk/Happilly-Backend).

 ## Group project
 In this semester we're also tasked with working on a project within a group.
 The repository for this project can be found [here (Frontend)](https://github.com/JSchuurmans03/WoC-Frontend) and [here (Backend)](https://github.com/JSchuurmans03/WoC-Backend).